tatianegercina/FinTech/02-Homework/06-PyViz/Instructions/README.md

 * Create separate notebooks for the analysis and the dashboard and upload these to Github.

-* Create a binder link to the notebooks so that others can interactively test the code and visaulizations.
-Add the binder links to your GitHub README.md file.

 * Complete your README to explain how to run and use your dashboard.

 * Note: You should not submit your `mapbox` access token to github!